 - Make sure the presentation content is clear, large enough to read and have good contrast.
 Keep it simple and do not clutter the slides.
 Do not use italics, underscore or words in capital letters.

-- On the day of the meeting start with introducing yourself, the project and the reasons why you have chose to come to meet with the access champions.
+- On the day of the meeting start with introducing yourself, the project and the reasons why you have chose to come to meet with the access change makers.
 Make your intentions clear on the day, but also in the presentation you share/present.

 - Don't assume prior knowledge of anything you are presenting and make sure not to use acronyms and other industry/project jargon.